 Emotional support animals and service animals are different in one primary way.
 While emotional support animals and service animals help their owners with day-to-day tasks and major life activities, service animals must be specially trained to help their owners.
 Emotional support animals may receive some basic training to be on their best behavior, but ESAs don't get any specialized training.
 A service dog is individually trained so they can help their owners live independent and safe lives.
 Only dogs can be considered service animals, while any animal can be considered emotional support animals.
 Some common ESAs include dogs, cats, and birds.
 A miniature horse can even be an ESA as long as it provides comfort and companionship to its owner.

 Psychiatric service dogs can be trained by anyone to perform specific tasks that will benefit those struggling with mental health disorders.
 The most cost-effective method of training is typically by leading your dog through an online PSD training program, such as the one offered by Pettable.
 Pettable’s PSD training program is entirely self-paced consisting of a series of video lessons guided by a professional PSD trainer.
-You will learn how to perform basic obedience training in an effective manner to ensure your dog’s behavior as well as specific tasks that will qualify them as a psychiatric service animal.
-Learn more about Pettable ‘s PSD training program by taking our brief 3-minute assessment.
+You will learn how to perform basic obedience training effectively to ensure your dog’s behavior as well as specific tasks that will qualify them as a psychiatric service animal.
+Learn more about Pettable's PSD training program by taking our brief 3-minute assessment.

 There are many laws and rules surrounding emotional support animals.
 Here are a few common questions regarding emotional support animals and ESA laws in Indiana.